sarahchima/personal-website/src/pages/blog/reverse-a-string.md

 ###Solution 3 - Using the Array.reduce() method

 The reduce() method executes a reducer function (that you provide) on each element of the array, resulting in a single output value.
-You can [read about it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse)if you are not familiar with it.
+You can [read about it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reverse)   if you are not familiar with it.

 To use the reduce method, we need to convert our string to an array.
 Next, we use the reduce method to convert it to a string.
 The reducer in this case appends each character of the string to the accumulator which in the code below is `reversed`.